 Off the beaten path . . . more on parks in Redlands

-Warning: you may encounter rattlesnakes at either of these parks.
+As you explore, always be vigilant.
+You may encounter rattlesnakes at either of these parks.
 I’ve never seen one, but they’re there.
 Some organizations offer rattlesnake aversion training so you’ll learn to avoid these venomous slithery creatures.
 I haven’t taken the training yet, but probably should.
 If you’ve attended a class, tell us about it.

 Let’s start with Caroline Park, located between Sunset Drive, Mariposa Drive and Poppy Road (the best parking is off of Sunset).